-Many of our Placer businesses are family-run and they play a key role in shaping our community.
+The holidays are a perfect chance to support our local small businesses, many of which are family-run and play a key role in shaping our community.

 Let’s #ShopPlacer together.

 Placer County is home to roughly 13,000 businesses.
 It is estimated that between 80-90% of these are considered small businesses.